colesico/colesico-framework/README.md

 It consists of highly specialized subprojects.

+Colesico-ioc is a simple, lightweight dependency injection framework for Java 9 and above.

+Key features:

+* Reflection is not used at all (code generation at compile time with AnnotationProcessor).
+* Dependency injection is constructor-based only.
+* No support for cyclic dependency resolving.
+* Can be used as plugin-framework;
+* Producers based instance creation definition.
+* Dependency injection configuration discovery at container start time (SPI based).
+* Multiple dependency injection configurations support (e.g. for testing purpose).
+* Out-of-the-box Singleton scope(single instance per container), Thread scope (instance per thread) support.
+* Named injections support (@Named annotation).
+* Injection point support (e.g. for Logger injection).
+* Java 9+

 ## Ioc container

 The Ioc container is used to obtain instances with the dependencies injection.